AAnoosheh/ToDayGAN/README.md

 ```

 ### ComboGAN training
+Our ready datasets can be downloaded using `./datasets/download_dataset.sh <dataset_name>`.

-Example scripts can be found in the `scripts` directory.
+Example running scripts can be found in the `scripts` directory.

 - Train a model:
 ```